Tawoka/TaskMangerExample/Roadmap.md

 solutions with our USP.
 We will carve out our own market share and grow our brand!

-While the road for this version is still foggy, we can clearly see on capability we must create: **Organize a teams work in a Task Manager both personal, and shared at the same time**
+While the road for this version is still foggy, we can clearly see on capability we must create: **Organize a teams work for both the team as a whole, and its individual member**

 This capability requires 3 EPICs:
 - Create accounts to authenticate and authorize